python-semantic-release/python-semantic-release/docs/index.rst

    - :ref:`config-branches` - Adding configuration for releases from multiple branches.
    - :ref:`commit_parser <config-commit-parser>` - use a different parser for commit messages.
      For example, Python Semantic Release also ships with emoji and scipy-style parsers.
-   - :ref:`upload_to_repository <config-publish-upload-to-repository>` - enable/disable uploading the
-     packages to an artifact repository.
    - :ref:`remote.type <config-remote-type>` - specify the type of your remote VCS.

 Setting up the changelog